 One of the many ways of classifying personally types in twain is into "Neophiles" and "Neophobes."
 The former love and enjoy changes and new things, the latter instead hate and feel threatened by the same.
 Neophobes are hostile to series of changes, with responses ranging from "Stop The World, I Want To Get Off" to full blown Reactionary feelings.

 And when the changes start coming faster and faster (i.e, the rate of change increases), Neophobes become more and more frantic.
 Which makes the current world situation a pretty dire place for Neophobes, since accelerated change is exactly what is happening.
+None of the Neophobe attempts to turn the clock back have any effect (generally because large corporations are making too much money exploiting the changes).
 At some point a given Neophobe is going to snap.

 This threatens advancement along a tech tree since technological advancement is by definition a series of changes.
 Such technological changes always have a social impact.
 Just ask anybody who used to have a job on an automobile assembly line.
-Or people forced to be caregivers for their elderly parents who were granted longer lifespans by advancements in medical technology.
+Or people forced to be caregivers for their elderly parents who were granted longer lifespans by advancements in medical technology (welcome to the Sandwich Generation).

 A milder but more tech-hostile form of this comes from powerful people whose basis of power is threatened with technological disruption.
 If you are an ultra-rich oil baron for whom petroleum is the basis of all your wealth and power, you are going to fight the solar power industry like you were a cornered wolverine.
 Just try to find a CEOs of telephone-directories, newspaper, encyclopedia, and magazine publishers who has anything nice to say about the advent of the internet.
 All of those publishers are rapidly going bankrupt.